KenB773/ChatbotUIJenkins/README.md

 ---

 This project showcases how to secure, automate, and deploy a cloud-native AI service using best practices across DevOps, MLOps, and infrastructure-as-code.
+Inspired & guided by the great [NotHarshaa](https://github.com/NotHarshhaa) and his incredible collection of DevOps projects - I highly recommend checking them out!